edenobrega/sports-hall-booking-5p/README.md

 6. Add a new variable called "CLOUDINARY_URL" and paste in the value from step 1, make sure you remove the "CLOUDINARY_URL=" at the start of the key
 7. Add another variable called "DATABASE_URL" and add the URI gotten from step 5
 8. Create another variable called "SECRET_KEY" and name it anything you want
+9. If you want to deploy the app in DEBUG mode then follow the indented step, if not skip it
-9. Now create the final variable "DEBUG" and set it to FALSE
+    1. Create the final variable "DEBUG" and set it to FALSE
 1. As of writing this, you will need to deploy the site using the heroku CLI
     1. Go to [this](https://devcenter.heroku.com/articles/heroku-cli) link and find your prefered way to install the heroku CLI
     2. Once installed login to your heroku account using ```heroku login```